This is the multi-page printable view of this section. Click here to print.

 Managing StorageClass

-Storage Class is a Kubernetes resource that defines the level of storage type, performance, etc.
+Storage Class (Storage Class) is a Kubernetes resource that defines the type, performance, and other levels of storage.

 Reference

-Kubernetes Engine provides the nfs-subdir-external-sc and bs-sc storage classes by default, and has the following features.
+Kubernetes Engine provides the nfs-subdir-external-sc and bs-sc storage classes by default, and has the following characteristics.

-• nfs-subdir-external-sc storage class shares and uses file storage connected to the cluster.
+• The nfs-subdir-external-sc storage class shares and uses the file storage attached to the cluster.

 • The bs-sc storage class supports using SSD-type volumes in conjunction with block storage products.